SDiFI/masdif/README.md

 - `GET  /admin` - web application for managing conversations
 - `GET  /api` - shows the OpenAPI documentation
 - `POST /conversations/:id/audio` - Appends audio recording to conversation with given id, i.e. synchronous ASR
+- `GET  /version` - Returns the version of the Manager

 The client sends messages via POST requests to Masdif.
 The POST request blocks on completion of all involved services.
 All id's are UUID's and therefore unique.
 Only the client knows the conversation id, which is used to identify the